-The Home Office has this week (20 April) released an update to the Right to Work checks guidance for business’ and their employees during COVID-19.
+Updated 18 June: Following the government’s delay on lifting restrictions, The Home Office has updated the Right to Work checks guidance for business’ and their employees during COVID-19.

 What does the updated guidance say?